Skip to content

 ventilatsioon

-WHAT DOES VENTILATION MEAN IN PVC HALLS?
+WHAT DOES VENTILATION IN PVC HALLS MEAN?

 Ventilation, also known as air exchange or air circulation, refers to the process of replacing (polluted or humid) indoor air with clean(er) air to cool the space.
 Its purpose is to ensure the necessary air cleanliness, humidity, temperature, and airflow velocity in the ventilated areas.
 Natural and mechanical ventilation (using fans) are distinguished depending on the air movement method.